 ADD

-22.2bis In the frequency bands 7 250-7 750 MHz (space-to-Earth), 7 900-8 025 MHz (Earth-to-space), 20.2-21.2 GHz (space-to-Earth) and 30-31 GHz (Earth-to-space), non-geostationary-satellite systems shall not cause unacceptable interference to and shall not claim protection from geostationary-satellite networks in the mobile-satellite service and which are operating in accordance with these Regulations.
+22.2bis In the frequency bands 7 250-7 750 MHz (space-to-Earth), 7 900-8 025 MHz (Earth-to-space), 20.2-21.2 GHz (space-to-Earth) and 30-31 GHz (Earth-to-space), non-geostationary-satellite systems for which complete coordination or notification information, as appropriate, is received by the Bureau after [the last day of WRC-23 or the entry into force of the Final Acts of WRC-23] shall not cause unacceptable interference to and shall not claim protection from geostationary-satellite networks in the mobile-satellite service and which are operating in accordance with these Regulations.
 No. 5.43A does not apply in this case.
 (WRC-23)

 Reason: This additional provision clarifies the protection of GSO MSS networks after the coming into force of this new provision relative to new non-GSO systems.